cheprasov/ts-react-global-state/README.md

 - Allows to have several Global States / nested Global States.
 - It supports Functional & Class Components.
 - Possibility to get/set values to Global States outside react components.
-- Is it possibly to subscribe on Global State updates.
+- It is possibly to subscribe on Global State updates.
 - Supports client-side & server-side renders.
+- Optimised for performance.
 - Easy to learn and use.
 - Written on TypeScript and supports types.